Grand Army of the Republic Cemetery

-This stands for the Grand Army of the Republic.
-This was an organization of the Army.
-It was the Union Army veterans that formed this organization after the civil war had ended in 1865.
-They had formed this for the defense of soldiers- morally, politically, and socially.
-This membership had over 400,000 members.
+GAR This stands for the Grand Army of the Republic.
+It was Union Army veterans that founded this organization after the civil war had ended in 1865.
+The need arose for an organization like this to protect the soldiers- morally, politically, and socially.
+The group had a membership of 400,000 former soldiers at it’s nadir.
 This group had a chapter in Seattle.
 It was in Seattle that they had land for a 2.3-acre cemetery.
 The cemetery can be found at the corner of E Howe and 12th Ave.
 This can also be found just north of what is known as Lake View Cemetery.
 This cemetery was dominated by David k and Huldah K. They had come to Seattle in 1868.
 They were a Jewish family and were one of the first to settle in the area.
 There are about 219 veterans and their families buried in that cemetery as well.

 It was in the latter parts of the nineteenth century that this organization would have a big influence politically.
 They would support the Republicans.
 It was in 1956 that this group or organization would no longer be together.
 The records from this group would be sent to the Library of Congress.

 You can find the cemetery on Capitol Hill in Seattle.
 As stated, it is just north of the Lake View Cemetery which can be found on the northern slope of the hill.
 This cemetery is a consortium of the five GAR posts.